The INSTITUTE for BIRD POPULATIONS

 We admire birds for their beauty, songs, and the grace of their near miraculous ability to fly, but are birds important to the ecosystem?

 Yes!
-Birds provide many direct and indirect contributions to the environment (often called “Ecosystem Services”).
+Birds provide many direct and indirect contributions to the environment.

 • Many ecologically important plants require pollination by birds, especially hummingbirds, in order to successfully reproduce.

-• Many species of conifers are spread largely by birds such as Clark’s Nutcrackers and Pinyon Jays, and fruit-eating birds likewise aid the germination and spread of hundreds of species of plants and trees.
+• Pinyon Jays, Clark’s Nutcrackers, and other species help conifer populations by dispersing their seeds, and fruit-eating birds aid the germination and spread of other types of plants and trees.

-• Hawks and owls are great consumers of pests such as rodents, while flycatchers and their allies consume many tons of insects each year.
+• Hawks and owls are great consumers of pests such as rodents, while flycatchers and other insectivores consume many tons of insects each year.

-Birds are also excellent indicators of environmental health.
-Before “the canary in the coal mine” was a cliché, underground workers really did take canaries with them to provide early detection against carbon monoxide and other gases.
-In the natural world, because they are relatively abundant, easily observed, and have a rapid metabolism and high position on the food chain, birds can provide clues to otherwise difficult to detect processes.
+Perhaps most importantly, birds are also excellent indicators of environmental health.
+Decades ago, miners really did take canaries and other birds with them underground to provide early detection of dangerous gases.
+In the natural world, because they are relatively abundant, easily observed, and have a high position on the food chain, birds give us clues about the health of the environment.
 Declines in Peregrine Falcons and Bald Eagles provided important information about the dangers and spread of DDT and heavy metals.
 Today, changes in bird populations can tell us a great deal about the impacts of climate change, drought, weather, and habitat change in the United States and around the world.

 Photo Credits: Top of Page, Keith Williams; Right Column Top, academia.dk; Right Column Bottom, Smudge 9000